-Students attending UK universities can take part in the EU's flagship educational exchange programme Erasmus .
-The scheme offers work placements, study opportunities and language assistantships, which last from three months to one academic year in EU countries.
+Students attending UK universities can take part in the EU's education, training and youth support programme Erasmus+ .
+The scheme replaces its predecessor 'Erasmus' and offers study, training, work experience and voluntary placements to millions of young people, students and adults.
+Opportunities last from three months to one academic year in EU countries.

 As an EU citizen, you are permitted to live in any EU country while studying as long as you:

 Some countries require you to register with the local authority after three months.
-Find out how to register at Europa - Rights, Conditions and Formalities and Campus France - Obtaining and Renewing a Residency Permit .
+Find out how to register at:

 If you are not an EU citizen, you may require a visa to stay in France.
 To find out if you need a visa and how to apply, visit France Diplomatie - Getting a Visa .